-By emails sent on 1 October 2019 the complainant submitted an internal appeal against her annual performance assessment for 2018-2019.
-She asked for the performance assessment report at issue to be withdrawn, full redress for the injury she considered she had suffered and an award of costs.
+By emails sent on 7 October 2019 the complainant submitted an internal appeal against the decision of 8 August 2019 "not to extend [her] service".
+She asked for that decision to be withdrawn, full redress for the injury she considered she had suffered and an award of costs.
 As she did not receive a reply, on 4 February 2020 she enquired what action had been taken in response to her appeal.
 Interpol submits that it became aware of a possible appeal by the complainant for the first time on that date owing to a technical difficulty with receiving emails from electronic addresses external to the Organization.
-On 11 February 2020 the Human Resources Management Directorate acknowledged receipt of the email of 4 February and undertook the steps necessary to obtain confirmation of receipt of the emails of 1 October 2019.
+On 11 February 2020 the Human Resources Management Directorate acknowledged receipt of the email of 4 February and undertook the steps necessary to obtain confirmation of receipt of the emails of 7 October 2019.
 According to the Organization, owing to the global situation caused by the COVID-19 pandemic, its IT services had been ordered to put in place exceptional measures enabling remote working, which did not allow the necessary action to be taken at the time.

-As she had not received any communications regarding her appeal of 1 October 2019, on 26 February 2020 the complainant filed a complaint with the Tribunal against what she considers to be its implied rejection.
-She asks the Tribunal to set aside the performance assessment in question together with, if appropriate, the implied rejection of her appeal and to order Interpol to remove that performance assessment from all its files, to redress the injury she claims to have suffered, which she assesses at 15,000 euros at least, and to pay her costs in the amount of 7,000 euros.
+As she had not received any communications regarding her appeal of 7 October 2019, on 26 February 2020 the complainant filed a complaint with the Tribunal against what she considered to be its implied rejection.
+She asks the Tribunal to set aside the "decision to end [her] service" together with, if appropriate, the implied rejection of her appeal, and to order Interpol to redress the material and moral injury she claims to have suffered and pay her costs in the amount of 8,000 euros.
+Specifically regarding the alleged material injury, she requests the payment of sums owing by way of a notice period and the salary, allowances and pension entitlements she would have received if her appointment had been renewed for a further 23 months, the length of her last contract.
+She assesses her moral injury to be at least 20,000 euros.